STIXProject/stixproject.github.io/documentation/idioms/block-network-traffic/index.md

 ---
 layout: flat
-title: COA to Block Network Traffic
+title: Course of Action to Block Network Traffic
 constructs:
   - Course of Action
 summary: One response to malware activity on a network is to block command and control server traffic at an external firewall.
 This idiom describes a course of action to implement such a block.